welovemedia/ffmate-docs/docs/presets.md

+---
+title: "FFmate Presets: Automate & Standardize FFmpeg Workflows"
+description: "Simplify complex FFmpeg tasks with FFmate presets.
+Define reusable templates for commands, output paths, and processing scripts to streamline your media encoding and ensure consistency"
+---

 # Presets

-Presets in FFmate are reusable templates that simplify how you define and run FFmpeg tasks.
-They let you preconfigure commands, output patterns, priorities, and optional pre/post-processing scripts.
+Presets in FFmate are powerful, reusable templates that simplify how you define and run FFmpeg tasks.
+They allow you to preconfigure FFmpeg commands, output patterns, priorities, and even automated pre/post-processing scripts, streamlining your entire transcoding workflow.

 Think of a preset as a named, shareable "recipe" for media processing.
 Presets help streamline task creation, reduce errors, and ensure that jobs follow a standardized workflow every time they're run.